 The calculation of the issuer amount outstanding is performed at the issuer level and takes into account all the active outstanding bonds of the issuer using the issuer (entity) to issue mapping provided by the reference data vendor.
 This calculation only includes bonds for which terms and conditions data is available but excludes assets in the securitized products and bank loan asset categories.
 The issuer amount outstanding will be calculated for all issuers in the Index Universe.
 It includes all issuer debt in the calculation regardless of whether the debt meets the eligible universe criteria or not.
 In this calculation, Regulation S (RegS) issues are excluded to avoid double counting, whereas private placements are included.
+Strips that consist of the interest or principal component only are also excluded.
 The issuer amount outstanding is accrued by currency.
 This means, for instance, that the issuer amount outstanding in USD for an entity will accrue debts in USD only, without considering debts in other currencies listed under this entity.